 3. JW Marriott Desert Ridge Resort and Spa

-One thing to note is that children under the age of 21 are allowed into this club lounge, so if you are traveling with your family, this is not the hotel to choose.
+One thing to note is that children under 21 are allowed into this club lounge, so if you are traveling with your family, this is not the hotel to choose from.
 If you are traveling as a couple, the fact that there are no kids in this lounge may be an advantage for you.

-Happy hour is long, from 4 – 11 pm daily, and there is local craft beer, including the Twenty6 beer, made just for the resort (which is the 26th JW Marriott), using honey grown on-site along with wines and top-shelf alcohol.
-The hors d’ oeuvres are also served from 5 – 7 pm and the chef cooks some of the dishes in front of you.
+Happy hour is long, from late afternoon to late evening.
+There is local craft beer, including the Twenty6 beer, made just for the resort (which is the 26th JW Marriott), using honey grown on-site along with wines and top-shelf alcohol.
+Hor d’ouvres are also served with the chef cooking some of the dishes in front of you.
 Dishes include steak and risottos along with pasta, varying each night.
-The desserts are served from 8 – 10 pm.

-With your Griffin Club fee, you also get access to the Revive Spa which usually costs $35 and includes indoor and outdoor Jacuzzis, a quiet pool, steam rooms, and saunas.
-The lounge chairs at the spa pool are a great place to relax and are nicer than the ones at the ‘regular’ pools (they have nice padding).
-The spa also has its own, nicer, fitness center and fitness classes that are also included with a JW Griffin Club membership.
+With your Griffin Club fee, you also get access to the Revive Spa, which usually costs $35 USD and includes indoor and outdoor Jacuzzis, a quiet pool, steam rooms, and saunas.
+The lounge chairs at the spa pool are a great place to relax and are nicer than those at the ‘regular’ pools (they have nice padding).
+The spa also has its own nicer fitness center and fitness classes that are also included with a JW Griffin Club membership.

 Also worth noting, there is NO club lounge at the JW Marriott Scottsdale Camelback Inn Resort & Spa.